 December 16, 1961: TV viewers in the greater New York City area were treated to a broadcast of For Me And My Gal, and this great artwork.
 Luckily it was being broadcast at 11 p.m. on a Friday night, meaning Garland fans didn’t need to call in sick to work to watch it (as often happened in those pre-home-media years).

 December 16, 1962: The annual broadcast of The Wizard of Oz took place on December 9 in the continental U.S. but not until a week later (December 16) in Hawaii.
-This was most likely due to the fact that live broadcasts from the mainland were not yet easy to achieve due to the time difference and the curvature of the earth.
-For example, the event broadcast of “Elvis Live Via Satellite from Hawaii” wasn’t until 1968.
+This was most likely due to the fact that live broadcasts from the mainland were not yet common.
+The first satellite TV system had only just begun that previous July although the first commercial satellite wasn’t launched until 1965.

 December 16, 1966: Columnist Sheilah Graham reported on Judy’s financial woes and the fact that she would have to sell her home to pay back taxes.